Fantom-foundation/fantom-govern/README.md

 To compile the contracts, run: `make`

 # Test
-To run hardhat tests, run: `make test`\
+To run hardhat tests, run: `make test`
-Make sure you compile the contracts first.